NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 Here are the steps:

 1. For this, we will first begin creating a new library (You can also use the library where you are placing all your new components).
-Call the library `Logos.lbr`.
+Call the library `Logos`.

 ![](images/artwork1_f360.png)